Meta Stock Rallies as Company Cuts Jobs. Check the Chart. - NewsBreak

 5 days ago

+Meta stock has barreled up more than 60% in 2023.
+Here's what the charts say is next for the best-performing FAANG stock of 2023.

-Meta ( META ) has not stopped cutting jobs this year.
+Meta ( META ) - Get Free Report has not stopped cutting jobs this year.
 And for the most part, the stock has not stopped rallying.

 The social-media giant's shares sport a year-to-date gain of 60% and have more than doubled (up 119%) off the 52-week low.
 The rally has made it the best-performing FAANG component this year and over the past three months.